Budget & Finance Committee

 2) Complete the following documents:

--Project Budget, on a separate sheet if space provided in application form is not sufficient
+Project Budget, on a separate sheet if the space provided in application form is not sufficient

-3) Submit your documentation to the Schools, Libraries and Community Organizations Committee (or another committee that feels relevant to your organization/request) for discussion at their next meeting.
+3) Submit your documentation to the Community Organizations and Schools Committee for them to review and put on their meeting agenda for discussion and possible action.
 Be mindful that it can take up to 90 days for the entire process (from application to receiving funding) to be completed.

 A complete explanation of the NPG process can be found here